omsf/joint-demo/script.md

 _run plan-rbfe-network call_

 This sets up a series of alchemical transformations between ligands.
-By default, a minimal spanning network and the Kartograph atom mapper are used and each transformation is run in triplicate.
-Also by default, Sage 2.1.1 is used for small molecule parameters.
+A minimal spanning network and the Kartograph atom mapper are used.
+Each transformation is run in triplicate and Sage is used for small molecule parameters.

 Each of these JSON files describes a particular transformation.
 It's human-readable so in principle you can inspect its contents, but practically it's a large set of detailed instructions for `openfe` to run a each transformation.

+OpenFE has some convenience tools to visualize these networks, which are themselves stored in these GraphML files.

 If we had the right combination of GPUs and days to wait, we could run all of these simulations until they converge.
 We would do this by calling `openfe quickrun` a number of times on each JSON file, which itself store each result in a